All Episodes

 That's what they tell me.

-And it looks like God's winning, thank God.
+And it looks like God's winning.

-He heard my prayer.
+Thank God that he heard my prayer.

 Yes.

-Sean, I'm calling today because I'm very upset um with Mr. Biden about the student loan forgiveness program that he's pushing.
+Sean, I'm calling today because I'm very upset with Mr. Biden about the student loan forgiveness program that he's pushing.

-Um the Supreme Court vetoed that.
+The Supreme Court vetoed that.

 He's continuing his campaign on that.